Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 #### Ngrok

-When you're hosting on localhost, it's often not easy for someone on a different network or even the same network to see the progress you've made and access your app.
-This is because of a bunch of firewall rules in place, and to fix that you will end up having to look into to port-forward your application or messing with those firewall rules.
+When you're hosting on localhost, it's often not easy for someone on a different network to access your app.
+This is because of a bunch of firewall rules in place and the structure of the internet, and to fix that you will end up having to look into to port-forward your application.
 An easy way to get around that is to look into [Ngrok](https://ngrok.com/), which ends up forwarding traffic through one of their servers for your local app and avoids having to deal with those rules.
 So if you want to show your friends and family, download it and check out their [docs](https://ngrok.com/docs).
 It's really easy and extremely useful!

 ## HTTP Requests and REST